 United Bank has Fraud Prevention Measures to contact their cardholders when suspicious activity is suspected and we may do this via text/email/voice calls.
 Be sure to keep your records at United Bank updated with the most current contact information.

 ID Theft Aid Benefits are available with your Val U Checking account, please visit BaZing's website for more information.
 Follow the link and log in using your account login and password, then hover over Categories and select Protection.
 Then click ID Theft Aid.

 MY DEBIT CARD HAS BEEN LOST OR STOLEN

 During Business Hours: Visit or call any United Bank branch or 800-423-7026 to put a freeze on your debit card and discuss options for replacement and/or any additional steps that may need to be taken.
 You can also disable your debit card in Online Banking under "Manage Cards".
 You may also freeze your debit card by using UB Mobile Banking.
 Download the free app by visiting Apple or Google Play app stores and search for 'UB Mobi'.

 You may be able to immediately replace your Debit Card by visiting one of our branches.
-Our Card @ Once instant issue service is available at all of our locations with the exception of our East Brewton Branch.
+Our Card @ Once instant issue service is available at all of our locations.

 MY CREDIT CARD HAS BEEN LOST OR STOLEN

 To report a credit card lost or stolen, call 800-423-7503 and follow the instructions.
 This line is answered 24 hours a day, 7 days a week, 365 days a year.
 You can also call us with questions during business hours at 800-423-7026.